 Raindrop Effect using Per Layer Bump Map and Normal Map Perturbation

-This example consists of two specular layers, with the top specular layer using a custom raindrop normal map while the bottom (the Base Material's specular layer) uses the geometric normal.
-In order to use a different IOR for the water (without affecting the glass), we used an alpha map for the raindrop layer's Layer Opacity to isolate any layer attributes to only the drops:
+This example consists of two specular layers, with the top specular layer using a custom raindrop normal map (with the Power value increased to 2.0 to enhance the refractions) while the bottom Base Material specular layer uses the geometric normal.
+In order to use a different IOR for the water (without affecting the glass), a GSG SI Stains grayscale map was connected to the raindrop layer's Layer Opacity:

 Be Banksy with Layers

-With the Layered Material, you can layer decals on top of your Base Material (or build in reverse).
+With the Layered Material, decals can be layered on top of the Base Material (or build in reverse).
 Consider this spray painted rocky wall as an example.
-It can be built in many different ways with the Layered Material; here we used a specific approach — we created the glossy material as the Base Material (the spray paint).
-We used masks in Layer1 (the rock layer) to allow the spray paint to show through, giving it the appearance of being on top.
-As a bonus, we can use a displacement in the base layer that will also make the layers on top appear as though they are displaced as well.
+Here a glossy material is used for the spray paint in the Base Material.
+Masks masks in Layer1 (the rock layer) allow the spray paint to show through, giving it the appearance of being on top.
+The Base layer uses a displacement that will make the layers on top appear as though they are displaced.

 Creating Rock with Layers

-In the following example, our Base Material is the underlying dry portion of the rock, our Layer1 material is a darker diffuse material version of the same rock texture, and our Layer2 material is merely a specular to overlay a shiny wetness.
-Both our Layer1 and Layer2 are masked with a gradient in the Layer Opacity inputs so that the darker material is confined to the lower portion of the mesh, and reusing that same gradient, we can make just that portion shiny and wet in appearance.
-The displacement and normals only need to be used in our Base Material:
+In the following example, the Base Material is used to create the underlying dry portion of the rock, with a darker version diffuse material (adjusted using a Color Correction node) connected to Layer1.
+Layer2 is a specular to add a shiny wetness.
+Both Layer1 and Layer2 are masked with a Field Texture (set to Angular — see settings below) in the Layer Opacity inputs so that the darker material is confined to the lower portion of the mesh, and reusing that same gradient, limiting the wetness to just above the waterline.
+The displacement and normals only need to be used in the Base Material.

 Creating Car Paint